-The simulation experiments indicate that the ARMA model should be the "last-resort" method to use for long-term prediction.
-Since the ARMA model may provide reasonable short term prediction, one can use this approach it to predict the rough errors.
-However, if we incorporate the error term into PFP in the smooth case by linear interpolation, the prediction will deteriorate since the estimation of the actual fPC scores is biased and this error propagates to the estimated FAR model.
+To incorporate the random errors into prediction, two other approaches were also considered: 1).\ ARIMA model, and 2).\ applying only Step 1--3 to the original time series without smoothing (or equivalently, smoothing the functions by linear interpolation).
+The average prediction MSE of the following 5 grids ($1\le h\le 5$) of the last 20 trajectories are shown in Table~2.
+The simulation experiments indicate that the ARIMA model should be the ``last-resort" method for long-term prediction.
+The ARIMA model may provide reasonable short term prediction, and one can use this approach to predict the rough errors.
+However, if the error term is incorporated into PFP in the smooth case by linear interpolation, the prediction will deteriorate.
+This is because that the estimation of the actual fPC scores is biased, and this error propagates to the estimated FAR model.